gortonator/bsds-6650/assignments-2021/Assignment-4.md

 1. Successful test with 1024 clients that shows the solution is still scalable (5 points)
 1. Assignments results analysis (10 points)

+IMPORTANT NOTE - AWS Educate classroom is set to expire (unfortunately) on 23rd April. so make sure you complete your experiments by then!
 # Deadline: 4/26, 11.59pm PST